After the Storm (Monica album): Songs

-Rodney Jerkins-produced "Ain't Gonna Cry No More" was described as an upbeat "angry kiss-off".
+Rodney Jerkins-produced "Ain't Gonna Cry No More," a mid-tempo song about a young woman who falls for a man with a hidden family, was described as an upbeat "angry kiss-off".
 "Go to Bed Mad", a duet with singer Tyrese, is a "soulful" and "heartfelt jam" that has a couple asking each other to compromise after an argument before they go to bed at night.
 On pop ballad "Hurts the Most", another Soulshock and Karlin contribution, consisting of acoustic guitars and an understated drum pattern, Monica says goodbye to a former lover who has entered a new relationship since their last meeting, though she still pines for him.
 Jazze Pha-produced "That's My Man" is an acoustic-guitar-laced mid-tempo track, talking about a woman's proudness of her man.
 The standard edition of After the Storm ends with "Outro", a remix version of "So Gone", that features rapper Busta Rhymes as well as more prominent background vocals from singer Tweet.
 Monica admitted that she was initially intimidated by recording her rhymes alongside Rhymes.
-Bonus track "Too Hood", an upbeat song produced and featuring Dupri, was described as "an image-mongering song in which Monica tells a guy who's not rough enough that she's 'too hood' for" him.
+Bonus track "Too Hood", an upbeat song featuring Dupri, was described as "an image-mongering song in which Monica tells a guy who's not rough enough that she's 'too hood' for" him, while "Searchin'" is a reflective track in which she offers comfort to those grieving the loss of family and friends from the September 11 attacks.